onflow/cadence/docs/language.md

 HelloWorld.init()    // Error
 ```

-Contracts are like a composite type, but are stored differently than
-structs or resources and cannot be copied or moved like resources or structs.
-They stay in an account's contract storage
-area and can only be updated or deleted by the account owner
-with special commands.

 There can be any number of contracts per account
 and they can include an arbitrary amount of data.
 This means that